swapnavad/predix-security-enabled-microservice/README.md

   ```
   $ mvn eclipse:clean eclipse:eclipse

-  File/Import/General/Existing Projects/Browse to predix-boot dir
+  File/Import/General/Existing Projects/Browse to predix-microservice-cf dir

   Check the box 'Search for nested projects'
   ```
 1. Try it out locally
   ```
-  in Eclipse - Right Click predix-boot-cf project / Run As / Application
+  in Eclipse - Right Click predix-microservice-cf project / Run As / Application
-  in Eclise STS - Right Click predix-boot-cf project / Run As / Spring Boot Application
+  in Eclise STS - Right Click predix-microservice-cf project / Run As / Spring Boot Application

   Visit service at http://localhost:9092 - a Spring RestTemplate

   ```
 1. Push to cloud

-    Take a look at the [predix-boot-cf manifest.yml](predix-boot-cf/manifest.yml) which provides properties and instructions for [pushing cloud foundry apps](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html)
+    Take a look at the [predix-microservice-cf manifest.yml](manifest.yml) which provides properties and instructions for [pushing cloud foundry apps](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html)
   ```
   $ cf push

-  visit http://(cloud-url-here) - get the url from the output of cf push
+  visit http://(cloud-url-here)/services/ping - get the url from the output of cf push
   ```

 ##Troubleshooting